lsof Command in Linux with Examples

 Print Files Opened by a Specific PID

 Use the -p option to filter specific files by the Process ID number (PID).
-For example, the output below shows all files with PID 635.
+For example, the command below shows all files with PID 407:

 sudo lsof -p [PID] -R

-The output shows the PPID column added to the header.
+The output shows the PPID column added to the header after the PID column.

 Show Files Under a Directory

-To see all files that have been opened under a directory, use the following command:
+To see all files that have been opened inside a specific directory, use the following command:

 Show Files Accessed by Network Connections

-Use the -i flag with lsof to check which files are opened by a network connection.
-Execute this command:
+Use the -i flag with lsof to check which files are opened by a network connection:

 sudo lsof -i